How to Get Rid of Millipedes

 • Millipedes are nocturnal and usually travel in large groups.

-There are shorter and longer species of millipede.
+There are shorter and longer species of millipedes.
 Though the name "millipede" is derived from the Latin word for "one thousand," the most legs known on a millipede species is 750 (Illacme plenipes).

-Even though they prefer to live outside, they are also known to find their way into your home, garage, crawl space, or basement.
+Even though they prefer to live outside, millipedes are also known to find their way into your home, garage, crawl space, or basement.
 They will head indoors for two reasons:

 • In search of water during dry times